-- Timetabling allows for 1.5 hours PE and Sport per week. - Schools develop their own long-term plans for PE.
-These are informed by the range of materials available; particularly through the Association for Physical Education. - All schools engage in some competitive sports.
+- Timetabling should be ambitious and aim to allow for 2 hours PE and Sport per week. - There is Trust Curriculum documentation for PE that can be used directly or adapted according to school need.
+These are informed by the range of materials available; particularly through the Association for Physical Education Schools can further develop their own curriculum maps (long-term plans) for PE. - All schools engage in some competitive sports.
 However, attention is paid to ensure pupils are supported to understand the rules and to develop the required social skills to engage in competitive sports. - PE Leads routinely explore links with other schools and where possible facilitate opportunities for pupils to integrate with those in other settings when participating in sports.
-This may include cross school football matches, inter county athletics, SEND schools sports clusters.
+This may include cross school football matches, inter county athletics, SEND schools sports clusters. - Liberty schools hold annual sports days in the summer term.
+Sports days include a range of activities and aim to ensure all children and young people are included.

-- Liberty schools hold annual sports days in the summer term.
-Sports days include a range of activities and aim to ensure all children and young people are included. - Schools support all pupils to try a range of new sports and encourage pupils to identify new talents and interests.
+- Schools support all pupils to try a range of new sports and encourage pupils to identify new talents and interests.
 This includes taster days or blocks of different sports such as Archery, Judo, Basketball, Golf. - It should be noted that a pupil may have specific strengths in areas such as target / aiming sports that is not identified if only a narrow range of sports are experienced. - Where necessary, Liberty schools will use external sports companies these can be particularly helpful in motivating pupils to join in with sporting or health activities if they have been resistant in the past or to encourage trying out a new sport. - Liberty schools are proactive in talking about PE and Sport and look to invite speakers who can inspire pupils with their stories and how they have overcome challenges.